intel/ScalableVectorSearch/docs/start.rst

 Generating test data
 ********************

-We generate a sample dataset using the :py:func:`pysvs.generate_test_dataset` generation function.
+We generate a sample dataset using the :py:func:`svs.generate_test_dataset` generation function.
 This function generates a data file, a query file, and the ground truth.
 Note that this is randomly generated data, with no semantic meaning for the elements within it.

-We first load pysvs and the os module also required for this example.
+We first load svs and the os module also required for this example.

 .. literalinclude:: ../examples/python/example_vamana.py
    :language: python